Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 <figcaption class="caption">Persona 2: Tulio Alvarez</figcaption>

 ### Style Guide
-The design system utilizes the existing Steam color scheme with an updated selection, including a heavier use of secondary colors.
+The design system was created with both of the personas in mind.
+It utilizes the existing Steam color scheme with an updated selection, including a heavier use of secondary colors.
 I used eight 20px columns for the mobile grid to ensure spacing is consistent across screens.
 Cera Pro was the font family that I selected for this redesign, as it is clean, modern and easily readable in dark mode.
+I utilized icons from the SF symbols library to ensure iconography was consistent and work well with the operating system's UI elements.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/styleguide.jpg" alt="Steam Redesign Hero Image" />
 <figcaption class="caption">Style Guide</figcaption>

 ### Wireframes
-I audited Steam's existing iOS mobile application to identify key UX and UI improvements.
+Referencing the heuristic analysis issues and recommendations, I created updated wireframes with UX and UI improvements implemented.
 Ultimately, I designed eight wireframes that cover a majority of Steam's core features.

 <img src="http://nicholasgiles.com/assets/images/steam_redesign/wireframes/1security.png" alt="Steam Redesign Key Wireframes" />
 <img src="http://nicholasgiles.com/assets/images/steam_redesign/wireframes/2profile_setup.png" alt="Steam Redesign Key Wireframes" />